The best plants for the bedroom

 Care: Very easy to look after!
 It loves a sunny spot so great for your windowsill.
 It’s a ‘succulent’ so it needs very little watering as it maintains moisture in its leaves.

-Areca Palm - Best plant for easing your sinuses
+Areca Palm - Best bedroom plant for easing your sinuses

 The Areca Palm (also called Butterfly Palm) is the ideal bedroom plant for those of you who have regular colds or sinus trouble.
 These palms release moisture into the air which can ease your breathing while you sleep.